TaskletWMS/Customization/Templates/Unplanned Function/My Unplanned 3 - Only Steps/README.md

 8. In **Create Setup Data**, replace `MY_UNPLANNED_3_TITLE` and `MY_UNPLANNED_3_ACTION` with your own message keys, and set their actual values (and translation).

+9. **Optional:** To switch the entry point to a Main Menu item, use one of the Main Menu-based templates as a reference.
+Switching requires changes in both the code and the XML.

 ## When changes take effect
 The following are delivered as Reference Data on login.
 Any changes require the mobile user to re-login:
 - **Distribute Tweak** — tweak XML